JAMl3/MorrisPizza/README.md

-Here's a well-structured **README.md** template for your `MorrisPizza` GitHub repository, including sections where you can add screenshots:

----

 # **MorrisPizza**

 A modern web application for managing a pizza delivery business.
 MorrisPizza streamlines the ordering process, manages inventory, and enhances customer engagement with a user-friendly interface.